 As a participant in Henrico County Drug Court (HCDC) there are behavioral guidelines that you are required to comply with.
 While we are here to assist you individually in achieving the highest level of success that you can imagine, we are also invested in serving the larger society in ensuring that you completely comply with the set guidelines.
 The guidelines are mandatory.
 Failure to comply will lead to sanctions set forth in the HCDC Manual and/or non-admittance into the HCDC.
 The guidelines are as follows:

-1. Weekly Court Appearance – The participant must appear before the Drug Court Judge every Friday during Phase I.
+1. Weekly Court Appearance – The participant must appear before the Drug Court Judge every Friday during Phase I and II.

-2. Daily Reporting – The participant must report daily if unemployed, to meet with the HCDC team, at 4915 Radford Avenue, Suite 100A, Richmond, VA 23230
+2. Daily Reporting – The participant must report daily if unemployed, to meet with the HCDC team, at 8600 Dixon Powers Drive, Henrico, VA 23228.

 3. Random Urine Screens – Participants can not use alcohol or drugs.
 Urine drug screens can be ordered 24-hours daily, to include weekends and holidays.